Athena-ins/athena-contracts/audit/README.audit.md

 ## Running tests

 You have a lot of helpers in the `test/helpers/` folder that can help you execute actions or deploy the whole protocol with just a few parameters.
-This will definetily be helpuful to you task.
+This will definitely be helpful to you task.
 You can also check the `test/context.ts` file to get an idea of all the tools available to you through the `this` context within tests.

 A good starting point to run tests against the contracts is to copy either:

 - `test/integration/sanity.test.ts`
 - `test/scenarios/allActions.ts`